 This, of course, does not include water for irrigation, which will vary widely around the world.

-Drip irrigation promotes deep vine root growth, which leads to healthy vines and most likely, wines with more complexity, when compared to an overhead system which encourages vines’ roots to spread horizontally.
+Drip irrigation promotes deep vine root growth, which leads to healthy vines and most likely, wines with more complexity when compared to an overhead system that encourages vines’ roots to spread horizontally.

 Sustainable Wine Awards